hyperupcall/dotfiles/docs/NOTABLE.md

 - (internet file) => wget file to new random directory in tempfs, and cd/ls to it

-It will log temporary directories to `~/.history/mkt_history` so you can view where something is if you're worked in that place for a prolonged period
+It will log temporary directories to `~/.history/mkt_history` so you can view where something is if you're worked in that place for a prolonged period of time

 ## [`xdg.sh`](../user/config/profile/xdg.sh)